-- Source dialog for each change a source's configuration. - § Stop and start data collection from a source. - § Set access rights to the flow data generated by a source.
+- § Access the Flow Source dialog for each change a source's configuration. - § Stop and start data collection from a source. - Set access rights to the flow data generated by a source.

-- S Create an SNMP source.
+- S Create an SNMP source. - S Create an Aggregate source.